-First RISC-V-Based System-on-Chip (SoC) FPGA Enters Mass Production - CIE
+First RISC-V-based System-on-Chip (SoC) FPGA enters mass production - CIE

-Microchip’s Mi-V ecosystem has enabled customers to ramp products based on PolarFire® devices more quickly, from prototypes to production

-CHANDLER, Ariz., June 8, 2022 – The first SoC Field Programmable Gate Array (FPGA) to support the royalty-free RISC-V open Instruction Set Architecture (ISA) has entered volume production, marking a major milestone in the evolution of embedded processors.
-As customers continue to adopt PolarFire® SoC FPGAs at a rapid pace, Microchip Technology Inc. (Nasdaq: MCHP) announces the production qualification for the MPFS250T and the previously announced MPFS025T.
+The first SoC Field Programmable Gate Array (FPGA) to support the royalty-free RISC-V open Instruction Set Architecture (ISA) has entered volume production, marking a major milestone in the evolution of embedded processors.
+As customers continue to adopt PolarFire® SoC FPGAs at a rapid pace, Microchip Technology announces the production qualification for the MPFS250T and the previously announced MPFS025T.
 Microchip also announces that its Mi-V ecosystem continues to streamline RISC-V adoption while enabling a new class of smaller, more power-efficient and less-costly industrial, IoT and other edge-compute products.

 “We now have a large funnel of customers who have designed in the PolarFire SoC family with our suite of Mi-V tools and solutions,” said Shakeel Peera, vice president of marketing for Microchip’s FPGA business unit.
 “These customers have developed innovative products that bring best-in-class solutions to market with superior thermal and power efficiency, as well as unprecedented compute capability in small form factors.
 We are now writing a new chapter in the history of RISC-V with the availability of production-qualified SoC PolarFire devices.”